edilson-z/didactdigital.com/README.md

 # tololi.com

 Welcome to my tololi.com's repository!
-This repository contains the source code for my projects and is constantly being updated.
+This repository contains the source code for tololi.com and is constantly being updated.

 ## About Project